What Credentials Matter in Trauma-Informed Care

 Credentials matter in trauma-informed care because they indicate:

-Trauma-informed credentials don’t make someone a trauma therapist by default.
-They demonstrate that a practitioner has learned how to recognize trauma responses and adapt their work accordingly.
+Having trauma-informed credentials does not automatically make someone a trauma therapist.
+Instead, these credentials show that a practitioner knows how to spot trauma responses and adjust their work as needed.

 What Trauma-Informed Care Actually Requires